 Adding value to a corporation:

-Corporate FP&A plays a major role in supporting decisions made by a company’s CEO, and CFO, and executive leadership team.
-As such, the opportunity to add value in FP&A is huge and having a good time in place can lead to a huge potential boost in cash business planning including budgeting, forecasting, cash flow optimization, return on investment, capital structure, and ultimately the value of the entire business.
+Corporate FP&A plays a major role in supporting decisions made by a company’s CEO, CFO, and executive leadership team.
+As such, the opportunity to add value in FP&A is huge, and having a good time in place can lead to a huge potential boost in cash business planning, including budgeting, forecasting, cash flow optimization, return on investment analysis, capital structure, and ultimately the value of the entire business.

-We hope this has been a helpful guide to understanding the role of financial planning and analysis at a corporation and how the team can add value to executive decision making.
+We hope this has been a helpful guide to understanding the role of financial planning and analysis at a corporation, and how the FP&A team can add value to executive decision making.

-To learn more and start advancing your career, explore these additional resources:
+To learn more and continue advancing your career, explore these additional resources:

 Advance your career in investment banking, private equity, FP&A, treasury, corporate development and other areas of corporate finance.